UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Related Work

 \subsection{Masked Autoencoders}

 Masked Autoencoders (MAE)~\cite{he2022masked} are a self-supervised pre-training method, with a pre-text task of predicting masked pixels.
 With its success, a series of 3D representation learning methods apply masked modeling to 3D data.
 Some works~\cite{yu2022point,pang2022masked,liu2022masked} reconstruct masked points of indoor objects.
 Some works~\cite{min2022voxel,tian2023geomae, xu2023mv, yang2023gd, boulch2023also} predict the masked voxels in outdoor scenes.
-Recent methods propose multi-modal MAE pre-training: \cite{zhang2023learning} exploits 2D pre-trained knowledge to the 3D point prediction but fails to exploit the full potential of LiDAR point cloud and image datasets. \cite{chen2023pimae} attempts to tackle it in the indoor scene and conducts a 2D-3D joint prediction by the projection of points but ignore the characteristic of point clouds and images.
+Recent methods propose multi-modal MAE pre-training: Zhang~\cite{zhang2023learning} exploit 2D pre-trained knowledge to the 3D point prediction but fail to exploit the full potential of LiDAR point cloud and image datasets.
+Chen~\cite{chen2023pimae} attempt to tackle it in the indoor scene and conduct a 2D-3D joint prediction by the projection of points but ignore the characteristic of point clouds and images.
 To address these problems, we propose to predict both masked 2D pixels and masked 3D voxels in a unified representation, focusing on the autonomous driving scenario.

-\subsection{Multi-Modal Fusion in 3D Perception}
+\subsection{Multi-modal Fusion in 3D Perception}

 Recently, multi-modal fusion has been well-studied in 3D perception.
 Proposal-level fusion methods adopt proposals in 3D and project the proposals to images to extract RoI feature~\cite{chen2017multi,nabati2021centerfusion,chen2023futr3d}.
 Point-level fusion methods usually paint image semantic features onto foreground LiDAR points, which can be classified into input-level decoration ~\cite{vora2020pointpainting, wang2021pointaugmenting, yin2021multimodal}, and feature-level decoration ~\cite{liang2018deep, li2022deepfusion}.
 However, the camera-to-LiDAR projection is semantically lossy due to the different densities of both modalities.
-Some BEV-based approaches aim to mitigate this problem, but their simple fusion modules fall short in modeling the relationships between objects.
+Some BEV-based approaches~\cite{chi2023bev} aim to mitigate this problem, but their simple fusion modules fall short in retaining the height information and remain blurry along \textit{z}-axis, which is disadvantageous for accurate image reconstruction.
 Accordingly, we design the Multi-modal 3D Interaction Module to effectively fuse the projected 3D volume features.